rajatbutola/ImmunoResponsePredictor/README.md

 - **Trained Models**: The app requires pre-trained logistic regression models saved as `.rds` files.
 The models for mUC and mRCC are included in this project inside models folder.

-##

-**ImmunoResponsePredictor** is an interactive Shiny-based application designed to predict immunotherapy response using pre-trained logistic models on gene expression data.

 ---